heavyai/heavydb/README.md

     LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jvm/jre/lib/amd64/server
     LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jvm/java-1.8.0/jre/lib/amd64/server

-## Mac OS X
+## macOS

 [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) is provided that will automatically install and/or update [Homebrew](http://brew.sh/) and use that to install all dependencies.
-Please make sure OS X is completely update to date and Xcode is installed before running.
+Please make sure macOS is completely update to date and Xcode is installed before running.
 Xcode can be installed from the App Store.

-The last command in `mapd-deps-osx.sh` installs MacTeX via Homebrew.
-Since this is a fairly large package, downloading and installing it may take some time.
-You can alternatively install directly from their website at [http://www.tug.org/mactex/mactex-download.html](http://www.tug.org/mactex/mactex-download.html).

 ### CUDA